SSrustworthy/DLRML-docs/docs/explore/Other/Downtown Disney District/DTDD_Nighttime_Holiday_v_3.md

 # DTDD Nighttime Holiday v.3 [PRE]

-## Description

 **Area**: Downtown Disney District

 **Loop Total Length**: Unknown (>1 hr)

 **Holiday/Special Event**: Christmas

 This preliminary loop listing was compiled by WML95 for the 2020 holidays, and is thought to be playing as of the 2022 holiday season.
-See MouseBits, Re: [https://mousebits.com/smf/index.php?topic=10875.msg99148#msg99148.](https://mousebits.com/smf/index.php?topic=10875.msg99148#msg99148.)
+See MouseBits, Re: [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=10875.msg99148#msg99148.

 ## Tracklist